Azure/Ignite2019_IaC_pre-day_docs/Ansible/05-Reusability/Guide.md

 [Ansible Galaxy or Galaxy](https://docs.ansible.com/ansible/latest/reference_appendices/galaxy.html), is a free site for finding, downloading, and sharing community developed roles.
 Downloading roles from Galaxy is a great way to jumpstart your automation projects.

-You can also use the ansible_galaxy command line tool to create new roles by running:
+You can also use the ansible-galaxy command line tool to create new roles by running:

 ```bash
 $ ansible-galaxy init role_name